BronyaCat/Many-Shot-Generator/README.md

 2. Direct answers to dangerous questions.
 3. Direct answers to counter-intuitive questions.

-Theoretically, you can create ideal faux dialogue between humans and AI assistants by a uncensored model.
+Theoretically, you can create ideal faux humans-machine chats by any uncensored model.
 On the contrary, these answers will not receive any effective response in LLMs under strict regulation due to safety considerations.

 ### If You Want to Skip the Generation Step, Simply Use the Q&A Directly from the Dataset.